No court can stop Parliament from passing a bill – Bagbin

 Source: starrfm.com.gh

-Speaker of Parliament Alban Bagbin expressed concern over the increasing trend of citizens filing lawsuits against Parliament's legislative processes.
+Speaker of Parliament Alban Bagbin has cautioned against the increasing trend of citizens filing lawsuits to obstruct Parliament's legislative processes, warning it could undermine the legislature's authority.

-The Speaker highlighted instances where lawsuits have been filed to block bills from reaching the President or to challenge parliamentary investigations.
+He referred to ongoing cases, including Richard Sky and Amanda Odoi's attempt to block the Human Sexual Rights and Family Values Bill and a suit related to the Cecilia Dapaah Saga.

-While acknowledging the judiciary's role after legislative processes are complete, Bagbin emphasized that ongoing legislative matters should not be obstructed by court actions.
+Bagbin emphasized that the judiciary should not interfere with parliamentary procedures until the legislative process is complete.

-He urged MPs to take this issue seriously to safeguard Parliament's constitutional authority and relevance.
+He urged MPs to resist this trend to maintain Parliament's relevance and legislative authority, noting he frequently receives legal writs related to parliamentary matters.